goeiebook/creativelab/narrative.md

 The solution requires running a local server.
 The implemention was more complicated than expected.
 While solving the issues I began to wonder why was I going to all this trouble?
 Shouldn't I be doing something worthwhile instead?
 A question like that is impossible to answer.
 We just do what we do, and sometimes we watch ourselves doing it.

-When the local server worked without error, I felt a thrill.
-Here is the core interface, a simple snippet that loads prerequisites and runs the animation snippet:
+When the local server served without error, I felt a thrill.
+I suppose that's the ultimate reason for all behavior.
+Here is the core interface, a simple snippet that loads prerequisites and run the animation generator:

 ```javascript
 addScriptSrc("https://localhost:4443/tinycolor.js");